After spending some time exploring the beaches on the North Shore, we decided to stop at Bonzai Sushi for lunch.

 We started off with an order of tempura fried shishito pepper, a truffle glazed gyoza, four types of ceviche and a cold sake sampler.

-I found this super annoying, but I decided to just bite my tongue and smile because I could tell boo was on island time and arguing would just kind of kill the entire mood.
+I found this super annoying, but I decided to just bite my tongue and internalize with a smile because I could tell boo was on island time and arguing would just kind of kill the entire mood.

 Also, the outdoor seating (with optional chabudai tables) and laid back vibe was super relaxing and the music was exactly what I like to listen to – a soft mix of edm – think Jubel by Klingade.